 Undocumented?
 We are here to help.

 There are many other organizations that assist undocumented students.
-Our niche is to provide legal advice that is comprehensive – that evaluates and advises on all areas of immigration law.
+Our goal is to provide legal advice that is comprehensive – that evaluates and advises on all areas of immigration law.
 Unlike many undocumented adults in the US, undocumented students may have remedies (short or long term) based on their education.
 There are no magic answers, but accurate information on immigration law issues helps undocumented students make decisions about their future.

 For many years our firm has represented colleges and universities.
 In the past, there would be individual undocumented students approaching us for advice, but the numbers were relatively small.
 Because of demographics, specifically the wave of immigration in the late 1980s and early 1990s, we are finding many students now who are undocumented.
 They often finish school, and then are unable to use their degrees.
 Trying to help these students involved surveying the gamut of visa categories, from family to business, to look for a possible remedy.